grafana/grafana/docs/sources/enterprise/enhanced_ldap.md

 # @daily (or @midnight)  | Run once a day, midnight                   | 0 0 0 * * *
 # @hourly                | Run once an hour, beginning of hour        | 0 0 * * * *
 sync_cron = "0 1 * * *" # This is default value (At 1 am every day)
-# This cron expression format uses 6 space-separated fields (including seconds), for example
+# This cron expression format uses 5 space-separated fields, for example
 # sync_cron = "*/10 * * * *"
 # This will run the LDAP Synchronization every 10th minute, which is also the minimal interval between the Grafana sync times i.e. you cannot set it for every 9th minute